What is a Jumbo Loan?

 A jumbo loan (or jumbo mortgage) is a type of financing in which the loan amount exceeds Fannie Mae’s loan limits.
 A jumbo loan provides financing options for borrowers purchasing higher value properties.

-What is the Jumbo Mortgage Limit in 2020?
+What is the New 2021 Jumbo Mortgage Limit?

 What are Jumbo Mortgage Rates Today?